alecscodes/pulse/README.md

 # 🫀 Pulse

-> **Website uptime monitoring app** built with Laravel & Vue.js
+> **Website uptime monitoring** built with Laravel & Vue
-> Track websites, get notified when they go down, and monitor performance metrics.
+> Track websites and get instant notifications when they go down.
 ---

 ## 🎥 Deploy Demo